 Wolf Steel Ltd. products are manufactured under the strict Standard of the world recognized ISO 9001 : 2015 Quality Assurance Certificate.
 Wolf Steel Ltd. products are designed with superior components and materials assembled by trained craftsmen who take great pride in their work.
-The complete appliance is thoroughly inspected by a qualified technician before packaging to ensure that you, the customer, receives the quality product that you expect from Wolf Steel Ltd.

-CONTINENTAL SPLIT HEAT PUMP LIMITED WARRANTY

-These Continental Split Heat Pumps are warranted by Wolf Steel Ltd. to be free from defects in materials and workmanship under normal use and maintenance.

-PRESIDENT'S LIMITED WARRANTY (Registered)

-To the original registered owner and his or her spouse ("owner"), the Continental Split Heat Pump is warranted for 10 YEARS in the home which the unit was originally installed, except as provided below.
+The complete appliance thoroughly inspected by a qualified technician before packaging to ensure that you, the customer, receives the quality product that you expect from Wolf Steel Ltd. NAPOLEON SPLIT HEAT PUMP LIMITED WARRANTY The Napoleon Split Heat Pumps are warranted by Wolf Steel Ltd. to Limitations: be free from defects in materials and workmanship under normal use Wolf Steel Ltd. is not responsible for: and maintenance.
+1. Damages/Repairs/Costs incurred due to faulty installation or PRESIDENT'S LIMITED WARRANTY (Registered) To the original registered owner and his or her spouse ("owner") Damages/Repairs/Costs caused by an installation that is not the Napoleon Split Heat Pump is warranted for 10 YEARS in the home which the unit was originally installed, except as provided below.
 These warranties apply only if:

-- The unit is installed in an owner-occupied, primary single family residence, and - The warranty is registered with Wolf Steel Ltd. online within 60 days after the original installation or possession of a new home.
+The unit is installed in an owner-occupied, primary single family residence, and

+· The warranty is registered with Wolf Steel Ltd. online within 60 days after the original installation or possession of a new home.